arashout/arashout.site/_posts/2019-12-05-add-context-with-go-ast.md

 # Problem
 You changed one function to require a `ctx context.Context` and now you have to change the function signatures of the all the upstream functions in your codebase :angry:!
-This problem is described pretty aptly by Michal Štrba in his [blog post](https://faiface.github.io/post/context-should-go-away-go2/) about "context being like a virus".
+Do you have to make all these changes manually or can you automate the process somehow?

 ## Illustration
 We want to change this function